Oscarlosg/Restaurant-Tracking-App/README.md

 # Installation
 1. Run npm install under the root folder to install project dependencies.
-1. Run npm run start to start your server
+1. open one terminal in client and a separate one in server
+1. run 'npm start' in server folder first, then run 'npm start' in client.

 ## Built With